 With the recent rapid emergence of the intelligent applications there is a growing demand for automatic extraction of biometric information from face images or videos.
-Applications where age estimation can play an important role include: (i) access control, e.g., restricting the access of minors to sensible products like alcohol from vending machines or to events with adult content; (ii) human-computer interaction (HCI), e.g., by a smart agent estimating the age of a nearby person or an advertisement board adapting its offer for young, adult, or elderly people, accordingly; (iii) law enforcement, e.g., automatic scanning of video records for suspects with an age estimation can help during investigations; (iv) surveillance, e.g., automatic detection of unattended children at unusual hours and places; (v) perceived age, e.g., there is a large interest of the general public in the perceived age (c.f. howhot.io), also relevant when assessing plastic surgery, facial beauty product development, theater and movie role casting, or human resources help for public age specific role employment.
+Applications where age estimation can play an important role include: (1) access control, e.g., restricting the access of minors to sensible products like alcohol from vending machines or to events with adult content; (2) humancomputer interaction (HCI), e.g., by a smart agent estimating the age of a nearby person or an advertisement board adapting its offer for young, adult, or elderly people, accordingly; (3) law enforcement, e.g., automatic scanning of video records for suspects with an age estimation can help during investigations; (4) surveillance, e.g., automatic detection of unattended children at unusual hours and places; (5) perceived age, e.g., there is a large interest of the general public in the perceived age (c.f. https://howhot.io/), also relevant when assessing plastic surgery, facial beauty product development, theater and movie role casting, or human resources help for public age specific role employment.

 One should note that the intelligent applications need to tackle age estimation under unconstrained settings, that is, the face is not aligned and under known, unchanged, light and background conditions.
 Therefore, in the wild, a face needs first to be detected, then aligned, and, finally, used as input for an age estimator.
 It is particularly this setup we target in our paper with our system.
-Despite the recent progress [42, 46, 10] the handling of faces in the wild and the accurate prediction of age remains a challenging problem.
+Despite the recent progress (Panis et al. 2016; Rothe et al. 2016; Escalera et al. 2015) the handling of faces in the wild and the accurate prediction of age remains a challenging problem.

-1.1 Proposed method
+1.1 Proposed Method

-Our approach - called Deep EXpectation (DEX) - to age estimation is motivated by the recent advances in fields such as image classification [5, 32, 47] or object detection [19] fueled by deep learning.
-From the deep learning literature we learn four key ideas that we apply to our solution: (i) the deeper the neural networks (by sheer increase of parameters / model complexity) are the better the capacity to model highly non-linear transformations - with some optimal depth on current architectures as [28] suggests; (ii) the larger and more diverse the datasets used for training are the better the network learns to generalize and the more robust it becomes to over-fitting; (iii) the alignment of the object in the input image impacts the overall performance; (iv) when the training data is small the best is to fine-tune a network pre-trained for comparable inputs and goals and thus to benefit from the transferred knowledge.
+Our approach-called Deep EXpectation (DEX)-to age estimation is motivated by the recent advances in fields such as image classification (Ciregan et al. 2012; Krizhevsky et al. 2012; Russakovsky et al. 2015) or object detection (Girshick et al. 2014) fueled by deep learning.
+From the deep learning literature we learn four key ideas that we apply to our solution: (1) the deeper the neural networks (by sheer increase of parameters / model complexity) are the better the capacity to model highly non-linear transformations-with some optimal depth on current architectures as (He et al. 2015) suggests; (2) the larger and more diverse the datasets used for training are the better the network learns to generalize and the more robust it becomes to over-fitting; (3) the alignment of the object in the input image impacts the overall performance; (4) when the training data is small the best is to fine-tune a network pre-trained for comparable inputs and goals and thus to benefit from the transferred knowledge.